 Uncontrolled Medical conditions

-Your sedation dentist will also thoroughly review your medical history and medications prior to any treatment.
-The goal is to determine that the patient’s medical history is stable without any conditions that pose a risk for interactions.
-Most healthy patients are candidates for dental sedation, but there are some conditions which may contraindicate sedation or require consultation with the primary care physician.
-Some common medical conditions that require consideration before dental sedation are history of uncontrolled thyroid conditions, uncontrolled diabetes, uncontrolled liver or kidney conditions, pregnancy, severe use of recreational drugs, and acute or chronic respiratory issues.
+Your sedation dentist will also thoroughly review your medical history prior to any treatment.
+The goal is to determine that the patient is stable and identify any risks.
+Most healthy patients are candidates for dental sedation.
+There are, however, some conditions which may contraindicate sedation or require consultation with the primary care physician.
+Some common medical conditions that require consideration before dental sedation are:

 Everyone responds a little differently to dental sedation